evwalt/dotfiles/README.md

 n
 ```

 - Update LazyVim plugins.
-Inside Neovim, type "l" to open LazyVim and "U" to update plugins.
+Inside Neovim, type "l" to open LazyVim and "S" to sync plugins.
 And then, quit Neovim.

 ### Update Rustup and Homebrew